dwyl/image-classifier/README.md

 We will encode every caption as a vector with the appropriate serving that runs the "sentence-transformers/paraphrase-MiniLM-L6-v2" model.
 The model will be loaded via a GenServer.
 We instantiate the Index struct via a file needed by HNSWLib in another GenServer.
 We endow the vector space with a _cosine_ pseudo-metric.
-When the app starts, we whether read the existing file or create a new one.
+When the app starts, we either read the existing file or create a new one.

 ```elixir
 defmodule App.KnnIndex do